mensbeam/Arsse/README.md

 The Arsse makes use of the [picoFeed](https://github.com/miniflux/picoFeed/) newsfeed parsing library to sanitize article content.
 The exact sanitization parameters may differ from those of reference implementations for protocols The Arsse supports.

-### <a name="proto-ncnv1"></a> NextCloud News v1.2
+### NextCloud News v1.2

-As a general rule, The Arsse should yield the same output as the reference implementation for all valid inputs (otherwise you've found [a bug][newIssue]), but there are exception, either because the NextCloud News (hereafter "NCN") [protocol description][NCNv1] is at times ambiguous or incomplete, or because implementation details necessitate it differ; this section along with the [General section](#proto-general) above detail these differences.
+As a general rule, The Arsse should yield the same output as the reference implementation for all valid inputs (otherwise you've found [a bug][newIssue]), but there are exception, either because the NextCloud News (hereafter "NCN") [protocol description][NCNv1] is at times ambiguous or incomplete, or because implementation details necessitate it differ; this section along with the General section above detail these differences.

 #### Missing features